Off the Stretcher

-Off the Stretcher (Polish: Daleko od noszy, lit. 'far away from the stretcher') is a Polish-language sitcom television series created by Krzysztof Jaroszyński that aired on Polsat from 25 December 2003 to 14 January 2009.
+Off the Stretcher (Polish: Daleko od noszy /pl/, lit.
+'Far away from the stretcher') is a Polish-language sitcom television series created by Krzysztof Jaroszyński that aired on Polsat from 25 December 2003 to 14 January 2009.
 It was directed by Krzysztof Jaroszyński and Tomasz Wiszniewski, written by Krzysztof Jaroszyński, and produced by Dariusz Włodarczyk.
 The series has 10 seasons, with a total of 167 episodes, each with a running time of 22 minutes.

 It was a continuation of the television series Szpital na perypetiach, which aired from 2001 to 2003.
 From 2010 to 2011, a further continuation of the series titled Off the Stretcher 2 aired.
 Sometimes Off the Stretcher 2's 3 seasons are considered to be part of this series instead.
 The series was further continued by Daleko od noszy.
 Szpital futpolowy, aired in 2011, and Daleko od noszy.
 Reanimacja, aired in 2017.

 Premise

-A group of medical personnel work in the Astronomer Copernicus Regional Hospital no. 1, located in a small town near Warsaw, Poland.
+A group of medical personnel work in the Astronomer Copernicus Regional Hospital no. 1, located in the suburbs of Warsaw, Poland, on 19 Zdobywców Street.
 The medical facility is badly managed with faulty equipment, while the patients aren't receiving appropriate care.